DSaunders/Spoof/docs/scaffolding.md

 ## Using a template

-To create a new API from the template, pass the template to the `spoof sacffold` command:
+To create a new API from the template, pass the template to the `spoof scaffold` command:

 ```bash
 $ spoof scaffold hello-world